jyoung90ie/home-automation-at-home/README.md

   `docker-compose -f docker-compose.ci.yml run --rm pytest`

 This will create a new folder `htmlcov` with a detailed breakdown of the test results - open `index.html` for an overview.
 Clicking into each module will provide a more detailed breakdown.

+### Continuous Integration

+This repository has been integrated with [Travis CI](https://www.travis-ci.com/) that means everytime a commit is pushed, the entire test suite is re-run to ensure code changes haven't resulted in any failed tests.
+This also re-calculates the code coverage score at the top of the readme.

 ### Manual